Squirrels: How often do they cause power outages?

 So even though squirrel outages may seem rare, at any given time, one or more of them may be wreaking havoc on a power line.
 Of the many places blacked out by squirrels are airports, a Veterans Affairs medical center and even the NASDAQ, the New York Times reports.

-Outage-by-squirrel are more likely to happen in May, June and October, since Unitil says about 48% of all animal-related outages happen during these months.
+Outage-by-squirrel is more likely to happen in May, June and October since Unitil says about 48% of all animal-related outages happen during these months.